BP Event

 to contempt of court, defamation or incitement to an offence.

-The other three Articles protect the individual's life and liberty as under: (a) Article 20 states "No person shall be convicted of any offence except for
+(a) Article 20 states "No person shall be convicted of any offence except for

 violation of a law in force at the time of the commission of the act charged as